 Speaking of good books, I’m pleased to announce that I’ll be releasing another book sometime in the near future.
 It focuses less on blogging and more on entrepreneurship, but also covers a ton of other important topics such as personal finance, product creation, and becoming free (while becoming rich at the same time.)

 This book is aimed for people looking to start a business while still in school (as I did) but there will certainly be a lot of great info for any serious entrepreneur, student or not.
 I already know it will be my greatest work yet.

 I’m not sure when I’ll be done with it, but I’m aiming to write a minimum of 2500 words a day on this book so I hope to have it published within two months.
 It will be available for sale both here on my site, as well as all of the major eBook stores.
 You will also be able to pick up a paperback copy should you wish to do so.
 This will be the first time I get a book of mine printed so I’m excited to see how all of that turns out.

-Edit: Both books mentioned here are no longer for sale, but have been improved upon and replaced by my courses.
+Edit: This book is no longer for sale, but has been improved upon, expanded, and replaced by my courses.